OfficeDev/fluent-blocks/README.md

 ## Escaping validation

 These components won’t render a component that has unexpected props or content, unless you use `Escape`.
-If you feel the need to use a pattern not provided by this project, you can do so using the `Escape` component as a JSX element in any of a component’s content props, e.g.:
+If you feel the need to use a pattern not provided by this project, you can do so using the `Escape` component as a JSX element in any of a component’s content props that aren’t “tightly-bound”, e.g.:

 ```tsx
 <Section